hemantksingh/messup-learn/People/Leadership.md

 - Motivation techniques
   - Inspire commitment via extrinsic and intrinsic motivation techniques.
 Carrot and stick (extrinsic reward & punishment) has a limited effect when dealing with people.
-  - The deepest human urge is the desire to be important and great and the desire to belong.
+  - The deepest human urge is the desire to feel valued (importance) and be part of something larger than themselves (community).
 Give people what they most desire:
     - Recognition - arouse enthusiasm amongst others.
 Be hearty in your approbation and lavish in our praise.
     - Clarity about your beliefs and values gives you a purpose.
 Ability to clearly communicate your vision and repeat it often can rally others behind your cause.
 Letting people operate at a level where they are stretched but not stressed, leads to mastery.